-On Lolland, you have primarily two options for finding your new home: renting or buying.
-By understanding the housing market and following these guidelines, you'll be well-prepared to find a comfortable home on Lolland.
+When moving to Lolland, you typically have two main options for finding a home: renting or buying.
+By getting to know the local housing market and exploring your options, you'll be better prepared to find a place that suits your needs and lifestyle.

 Lolland has a great selection of rental properties to suit different preferences and budgets.
 You can find apartments and houses.
 Apartments are really popular, especially in the cities, while houses give you more space and privacy.